 RAF 242 (Canadian) Squadron was based here from May to September 1941, flying Hurricane IIb aircraft.
 Two RCAF Squadrons were based here: 403 (Wolf) between 22 December 1941 and 1 May 1942, and 412 (Falcon) between 4 and 18 June, 1942, both of them flying Spitfire Vb aircraft.

 The Hawker Hunters of the last front line combat unit (No. 111 Squadron RAF) left North Weald in 1958 and the RAF withdrew from the airfield completely in 1964.
 It was sold to Epping Forest District Council in 1979.

-The North Weald Museum is home to many vintage aircraft including a Spitfire, Mustang, Kittyhawk, Dakota, Skyraider, Seafire, Harvard, Hunter, Venom, Vampire, Gnat, and Jet Provost.
-Surviving buildings include one of the original 1927 hangar and the former Officers Mess, now a Grade 2 listed building.
+The North Weald Museum is home to many vintage aircraft including a Spitfire, Hurricane, Mustang, Kittyhawk, Dakota, Skyraider, Seafire, Harvard, Hunter, Venom, Vampire, Gnat, and Jet Provost.
+Surviving buildings include an original 1927 hangar and the former Officers Mess, now a Grade 2 listed building.
 The airfield itself was granted listed status in 2005.

 The RAF North Weald Memorial, was dedicated in 2000 in memory of all those who served at North Weald.
 It encloses a granite obelisk unveiled in June 1952 by HRH the Crown Princess Astrid of Norway on behalf of the two Norwegian squadrons based here during the Second World War, in gratitude to the RAF, Station North Weald, and the people of the District.

 Like the airfield at Hunsdon, North Weald has been designated as the possible site for the development of up to 6,000 houses under the East of England Development Strategy.
 A request for public input in 2006 received more than 6800 objections and local residents continue to object strenuously against the proposal.